Debts included in Bankruptcy

 As long as they are unsecured any joint debts you have must be included in your bankruptcy.
 However the other party remains liable for 100% of the outstanding balance.
 If they cannot afford to maintain the payments themselves they may then have to implement their own debt solution.

 Most guarantor loans are unsecured debts.
 As such these must also be included in your bankruptcy.
-However the loan company can then ask the guarantor for payment.
+As a result the loan company will then require the guarantor to pay the debt in full.
 Legal action can be taken to enforce this.

 Where you have joint debts or guarantor loans it is important to consider the impact on the other named person or guarantor before going bankrupt.